hela-cytoswap/examples/v3-sdk/oracle/README.md

 ## Overview

-This is an example of the Price Oracle observation functionality of a Uniswap V3 Pool
+This is an example of the Price Oracle observation functionality of a Cytoswap V3 Pool

 ## Configuration